hwanggu-corgi/hwanggu-log/update.md

     - Korea
     - Canada

-1. Corgi add progress #18 on practicing interview for NHN GODO♥♥
+1. Corgi add progress #19 on practicing interview for NHN GODO♥♥
+    - Corgi working on problem `Passing Cars` in `Prefix Sums`
-    - Corgi working on problem `Missing Integer` in `Counting Elements`
+    - Corgi completed working on problem `Missing Integer` in `Counting Elements`
     - Corgi completed working on problem `Frog River One` in `Counting Elements`
     - Corgi completed working on problem `Permutation Missing Element` in `Time Complexity`
     - Corgi completed working on problem `Frog Jump` in `Time Complexity`